thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 This POST data comes form a form named `frmMassSelect`.
 This form also contains the total number of jobs in a control named `totalRecords`.

-The next page functionality works by specifying the starting record in a 50-record result set in the control field named `recordstart`.
-In other words, `recordstart` would be 1 and 51 for result sets [1,50], [51,100], which correspond to pages 1 and 2 respectively.

 {% highlight html %}
 <form name="frmMassSelect" method="post" action="searchresults.aspx?SID=^Ma_slp_rhc_ooksXuPqc_slp_rhc__slp_rhc_4aAdjbWLwoLkE4hXrS/w7UiUsLxM6pDX4cUsEv3OAkRPQnDuWC" style="visibility:hidden" aria-hidden="true">
   <input type="hidden" name="JobInfo" value="">